hugorodet-poly/ComputeCanada_Workshop_VisionIC/README.md

 Just like for `salloc`, you can't run sbatch from you home directory.
 Either copy the script files to your project directory (recommended) or `cd` to it first then write the full path, e.g. `sbatch ~/ComputeCanada_Workshop_Visionic/job_scripts/example1.sh`.

 When you wait for the job to be allocated / finish, you can type `sq`.
 It will list some resources specified like CPUs or time left, as well as the job ID and name.
-You can then type `squeue -j <job ID>` to get more information about the job, like the output and error files.
+To cancel a job, you can type `scancel <job ID>`.
+You can also cancel all pending jobs using `scancel -u $USER -t PENDING`.

 > # PRACTICE TIME :
 > Submit the simple `hello_world.sh` script.
 You can create an `outputs` folder in your home directory to store the... well, outputs and add the directives above if you want to.
 Type `sq` to check advancement.